 The starting point for problem solving is the context in which music is included in upbringing, education or teaching.

-Another field in the music education research at KMH is music therapy.
+Another field in the music education research at KMH is music and health, as well as music therapy.